-In Saboteur, a wartime propaganda film by Alfred Hitchcock, Frank Fry (Norman Lloyd) sabotages the aircraft plant where he is working, but the police think Barry Kane (Robert Cummings) did it.
+In Saboteur, Frank Fry (Norman Lloyd) sabotages the aircraft plant where he is working, but the police think Barry Kane (Robert Cummings) did it.
 And so, Barry has to flee from the police in order to find Fry so he can clear himself.
 Along the way, he has to kidnap Pat Martin (Priscilla Lane) because she thinks he is the saboteur and would otherwise go to the police.

 “You look like a saboteur,” Pat says to Barry accusatively.
 Inasmuch as Barry is played by Robert Cummings, what are we to make of this remark?

 First of all, there is reality.
-We all know that as a general rule saboteurs do not have a distinctive look.
+We all know that as a general rule, saboteurs do not have a distinctive look.
 Now, inasmuch as World War II had just broken out, I suppose that if Barry had been Japanese or German, her remark would have been appropriate.
-Of course, today we would call that racial profiling, but since this movie was made in 1942, she could have gotten away with it.
 But Barry does not appear to be either German or Japanese.
-(No, I didn’t forget about the Italians, who were also one of the axis powers.
-It’s just that even in World War II, Hollywood always portrayed Italians as good guys, or as gangsters who were patriotic about America.)
+(No, I didn’t forget about the Italians, who were also one of the Axis Powers.
+But even in World War II, Hollywood always portrayed Italians as good Americans, even if they were gangsters.)

 Second, there is type casting.
-A movie producer might call up an agent and say, “We’re making a spy movie.
+A movie producer might call up central casting and say, “We’re making a spy movie.
 Do you have anyone who looks like a saboteur?
 If so, send him over for an interview.”
-And then the agent might send over someone like Norman Lloyd.
-But he would not send over Robert Cummings.
+And then they might send over someone like Norman Lloyd.
+But they would not send over someone that looked like Robert Cummings.